miggia/miggia.github.io/_posts/2016-10-27-automating-ptc-creo-tasks-with-trail-files.md

 The PTC J-Link user guide advises against using this method for

 > Creating or editing the macro string manually is not supported as the mapkeys are not a supported scripting language.
-> The syntax is not defined for users and is not guaranteed to remain constant across different
-> datecodes of Creo Parametric
+> The syntax is not defined for users and is not guaranteed to remain constant across different datecodes of Creo Parametric
->

-Furthermore the syntax is not documented, making it really hard for users
+Furthermore the syntax for the "Macro language" is not documented, making it really hard for users to write functioning scripts.

 Despite all these premises I have found that writing trail files is a very convenient way of automating tedious tasks.

-It is not as elegant as writing Toolkit applications but is much quicker, and I tend to adopt it as the quick-and-dirty way.
+It is not as elegant as writing Toolkit applications but requires much less time, and I tend to adopt it as the quick-and-dirty solution.

 ## Creo Parametric Macro language reference